hinkley a month ago

 But most of the speedup right now is still coming from rewriting C into Ruby.

-• uticus 13 hours ago
+• uticus a month ago

 > But most of the speedup right now is still coming from rewriting C into Ruby.